zhongwm/cable/wiki/Piping_streams_to_remote_task.md

 When using SSH with bash scripting, people often make use of the UNIX pipe.

-To get the pipe mechanism works in Cable, this is what we do:
+To get the pipe mechanism works in Cable, we do:

 ```scala
 scriptIO(cmd: String, inputStream: InputStream)